 [Knocking within.
 Porter.
-Here 's a knocking, indeed!
-If a man were porter of hell-gate, he should have old turning the key.
+Here's a knocking, indeed!
+If a man were Porter of Hell Gate, he should have old turning the key.
 [Knocking.]
 Knock, knock, knock.
-Who 's there, i' the name of Belzebub? -- Here 's a farmer, that hanged himself on the expectation of plenty: come in time; have napkins enough about you; here you 'll sweat for 't.
+Who's there, i' th' name of Belzebub? -- Here's a farmer, that hanged himself on the expectation of plenty: come in time-server; have napkins enow about you; here you'll sweat for't.
 [Knocking.]
 Knock, knock.

-Who's there, i' the other devil's name? -- 'Faith, here 's an equivocator, that could swear in both the scales against either scale; who committed treason enough for God's sake, yet could not equivocate to heaven: O! come in, equivocator.
+Who's there, i' th' other devil's name? --Faith, here's an equivocator, that could swear in both the scales against either scale; who committed treason enough for God's sake, yet could not equivocate to heaven: O! come in, equivocator.
 [Knocking.]
 Knock, knock, knock.
-Who 's there? -- 'Faith, here 's an English tailor come hither for stealing out of a French hose: come in, tailor; here you may roast your goose.
+Who's there? -- Faith, here's an English tailor come hither for stealing out of a French hose:

+come in, tailor; here you may roast your goose.
 [Knocking.]
 Knock, knock.
 Never at quiet!
 What are you? -- But this place is too cold for hell.
-I 'll devil-porter it no further: I had thought to have let in some of all professions, that go the primrose way to the everlasting bonfire.
+I 'll devil-porter it no further: I had thought to have let in some of all professions, that go the primrose way to th' everlasting bonfire.
 [Knocking.]
-Anon, anon: I pray you, remember the porter.
+Anon, anon: I pray you, remember the Porter.
 [Opens the gate.